 What Are the Special Requirements for TANF and Medicaid Recipients?

 Under federal law, all TANF clients are required to cooperate with state authorities in child support establishment and enforcement efforts.
 The failure of TANF clients to cooperate will result in a loss of TANF eligibility.
 Some limited exceptions exist for domestic violence situations.
 Also under federal law, all TANF clients are required to assign their rights to their child support payments to the state in compensation for eligibility to receive TANF.
 Delinquent obligors whose children are TANF recipients may be required to agree to a payment plan or to participate in work activities.

 Providing for children’s health care is a basic responsibility of the child support program.
 By connecting children to the right coverage for them—coverage through either of their parents’ employers, Medicaid, CHIP, Exchanges, or other options—the child support program can assure that children will have continuous, stable access to health care as they grow up, and that the resources of both parents are being used most effectively for the child.
 The state child support agency and the state Medicaid agency may work out referrals between the two programs to assure that children in the Medicaid program have access to child support services and that children in the child support program have access to health care coverage options.
 Custodial parents who receive Medicaid are also required to cooperate with the state child support agency.
 Medicaid recipients must assign their rights to medical child support to the state.

-- The family-centered services component is not available yet.
+- The family-centered services component is in development.

 For more information regarding NCSL's child support work, please visit our Child Support Homepage.